 Drag the blue Report block to the workflow and connect your data sources to it.
 Open it by clicking on the blue block.

 As a default, Omniscope will provide a Bar chart, a Table view and one set of Filter devices, to help you make a start.
-You can start by editing these items, or by replacing them with the new charts.
+You can start by editing these items, or by replacing them with some new charts.

-Tip - if you've spent time configuring the filters or charts on a page, this might make good basis for your next report tab.
+Tip - if you've spent time configuring the filters or charts on a page, this might make a good basis for your next report tab.

-Each 'view' will have a little handle, containing the chart picker dropdown list, expand/collapse button, moving hand and a delete button.
-To get the full view of the chart and all the settings - click and expand it.
+Each 'view' will have a little handle, containing the chart picker dropdown list, expand button, moving hand and a delete button.
+To get a full view of the chart and all the settings - click and expand it.

-Option at the bottom is useful if you wish to set your report to cycle through the tabs - at an event, client meeting or in a lobby.
+- Tab cycling option is useful if you wish to set your report to cycle through the tabs - at an event, client meeting or in a lobby.

-- Current tab: Manage how Omniscope sizes the report in relation to the given amount of screen space.
+- Manage how Omniscope sizes the report in relation to the given amount of screen space.
 Very useful options : Multi-page document (if you wanted to have multiple pages that can be saved as a PDF or printed.
 See a successful application of this concept here.

 - 'Fixed size, free-form layout' will create details that you can copy/paste to use as an Iframe, and embed it into a page on your website.
 See application here.

-- Sharing tab - lists all the different options you can use to share this particular report.
+Sharing tab - lists all the different options you can use to share this particular report.
 When you send someone a url from tis tab, they will only be able to access one report, with its tabs, and will have no knowledge that you might have created multiple, similar-looking, or totally different reports in this same project/ data workflow.
 See other articles explaining the report sharing options.

-- Report Styles deals with page/toolbar/button colouring, as well as the report font, that you can pick from the Google list.
+Report Styles deals with page/toolbar/button colouring, as well as the report font, that you can pick from the Google list.
 Page styling set here will override the folder styling, if created earlier.

-- Field Styles enables you to pick the fields and change the designated colours, as well as the data value order.
+Field Styles enables you to pick the fields and change the designated colours, as well as the data value order.
 For example, your [Day in week] field will use alphabetical order to place them on a chart on the split axis.
 You can enforce the order: Mon, Tue, Wed, etc. by dragging the arrows next to the values.
 You can also pick the data value colours in the rainbow picker, or by entering the hexadecimal value.